 The Collection is actively seeking a sustainable, secure long-term exhibition facility in the Bristol region where a selection of both vehicles and display material can be shown to the public.
 The Collection is also keen to establish joint working with other heritage attractions where links using Bristol Buses can enable people of all ages to experience the transport of yesteryear.
 There is also a need to provide a facility where not only restoration and conservation can take place, but also giving young people the opportunities to learn the skills involved.

-Internet services by:
+Internet services and technical support by: